tacatac/archnosh/README.md

 Read the [timorous admin's installation how-to](https://jdebp.eu/Softwares/nosh/timorous-admin-installation-how-to.html).

 The following describes the two expected common setups.
+Both assume you are running a default systemd-managed install.

 #### nosh service manager only: nosh-run-via-systemd